Samuel Frederick Biery Jr.

-Samuel Frederick Biery Jr (born November 11, 1947) is a United States district judge of the United States District Court for the Western District of Texas.
+Samuel Frederick "Fred" Biery Jr. (born 1947) is an American lawyer and jurist serving as a United States district judge of the U.S. District Court for the Western District of Texas.
+He was appointed in 1994 by President Bill Clinton.
+He served as a Texas state court judge from 1979 to 1994.

+Early life and education

+Biery was born in 1947, in McAllen, Texas, United States.

+He received a Bachelor of Arts degree from Texas Lutheran College in 1970 and a Juris Doctor degree from Southern Methodist University in 1973.
+He served in the United States Army Reserve from 1970 to 1976, where he became an E-4.

-Education and career
+Legal career

-Biery was born in McAllen, Texas.
-He received a Bachelor of Arts degree from Texas Lutheran College in 1970 and a Juris Doctor from the Dedman School of Law at Southern Methodist University in 1973.
-He served in the United States Army Reserve from 1970 to 1976 where he became an E4.
-He was in private practice in San Antonio, Texas from 1973 to 1978.
-He was a judge on the County Court at law number two in Bexar County, Texas from 1979 to 1982.
-He was a judge on the state 150th District Court from 1983 to 1988.
-He was a justice of the state Fourth Court of Appeals from 1989 to 1994.
+Biery was in private practice in San Antonio, Texas, from 1973 to 1978.
+He served as a judge of the County Court 2 of Bexar County, Texas, from 1979 to 1982, of the Texas 150th District Court from 1983 to 1988, and of the Texas Fourth Court of Appeals from 1989 to 1994.

 Federal judicial service

-On November 19, 1993, Biery was nominated by President Bill Clinton to a new seat on the United States District Court for the Western District of Texas created by 104 Stat.
+On November 19, 1993, President Bill Clinton nominated Biery to a new seat on the United States District Court for the Western District of Texas created by 104 Stat.
 5089.
-He was confirmed by the United States Senate on March 10, 1994, and received his commission on March 11, 1994.
-Biery was elevated to chief judge on June 1, 2010, his term as chief judge ended in late 2015.
-On April 29, 2013, his ruling on 35 Bar and Grille LLC, et. al. v.
-The City of San Antonio reached press notoriety for its use of puns, sexual innuendo and double entendres.
-On August 20, 2025, Judge Biery issued an injunction that precluded Texas from displaying the Ten Commandments in every classroom despite a state law passed in June.
+He was confirmed by the United States Senate on March 10, 1994, and received his commission on March 11.
+Biery served as chief judge from June 1, 2010, to late 2015.
+Biery is known for his witty, entertaining opinions.
+San Antonio Lawyer magazine has called him "a judge with a little extra to say".
+On April 29, 2013, his ruling in 35 Bar and Grille LLC, et al. v.
+The City of San Antonio gained notoriety for its puns, sexual innuendo, and double entendres.
+On August 20, 2025, Biery enjoined Texas from displaying the Ten Commandments in every classroom despite a state law passed in June.

-In June 2022, Biery claimed that he does not read opinions handed down from the Fifth Circuit, only to later claim his remarks were "courtroom banter".
+In June 2022, Biery said he does not read opinions handed down from the Fifth Circuit, but he later said that was "courtroom banter".

+Notable rulings

+In January 2026, Biery blocked the immediate deportation of five-year-old Liam Conejo Ramos, whose seizure by immigration officers in Minnesota and rapid transport to a detention center in Texas sparked international outrage.
+Several days later, in a scathing opinion, he also ordered the release of the boy and his father from immigration detention.